Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

-Andrew Vaughn -- batting .351 in his past 10 games -- will be in action for the Chicago White Sox versus the Detroit Tigers, with Tarik Skubal on the mound, on September 9 at 6:10 PM ET.
+Andrew Vaughn, who is hitting .325 in his past 10 games, will be in action for the Chicago White Sox versus the Detroit Tigers on September 10 at 1:10 PM ET.

 Andrew Vaughn Game Info & Props vs. the Tigers